-Regenexx Simple Muscular Stability Tests
+Regenexx Simple Muscular-Stability Tests

-When you get evaluated using the SANS system, these are the quick and simple physical exam tests that will determine if you have good or poor stability.
-There are also other things that will be evaluated, like the status of your spinal stabilizing muscles on MRI.
+When you get evaluated using the SANS system, these are the quick and simple physical exam tests that will determine if you have good or poor stability in the spine and other areas of the body.
+Knee pain, for example, can actually be caused by a spinal issue rather than a knee issue, so this tests all areas.
+There are also other things that will be evaluated, like the status of your spinal-stabilizing muscles on MRI.
 If you have pain with any of these movements, make sure that you pay attention to the rest of these chapters.

 We expect our patients to be participants in their own recovery, so we want them to take this test on a monthly basis when being treated.
 If you're a Regenexx patient, before your first evaluation, please take the test, print out the work sheet, and bring it to your first evaluation.
-If you were given a physical book, you can find the work sheet in Appendix A. If you're not a patient, you can take the test and use the work sheet to record where you are at any given time (click here for a printer friendly link to the work sheet).
+If you were given a physical book, you can find the work sheet in Appendix A. If you're not a patient, you can take the test and use the work sheet to record where you are at any given time (click here for a printer-friendly link to the work sheet).